socure-inc/socure-sigmadevice-wrapper-react-native/README.md

 ## Usage

-Copy the content of the root `index.js` file into your project, and you should be set.

-## Set-up and configuration

 All the API methods are available via `RnDeviceRisk` module.
 You can import the module in your code as shown below
 ```
 import RnDeviceRisk from 'react-native-device-risk';